Max Chilton: IndyCar Series

-Chip Ganassi (2016–2017)
+Chip Ganassi Racing (2016–2017)

 On 1 February 2016, Chilton joined Chip Ganassi Racing to compete in the IndyCar Series.

 In the 2017 Indianapolis 500, Chilton dominated the latter part of the race and led 47 of the last 72 laps, but ultimately finished fourth.
 Chilton led the most laps total with 50.

 Carlin (2018–2021)

-On 13 December 2017 it was announced that Chilton would race for Carlin Motorsport for the 2018 IndyCar Series.
+On 13 December 2017, it was announced that Chilton would race for Carlin Motorsport for the 2018 IndyCar Series.

 On 6 June 2019, it was announced that Chilton would no longer run races on oval tracks, with the exception of the Indy 500.
 Conor Daly would run the remainder of the Oval races for the 2019 season for Carlin Motorsport.

 In February 2022, Chilton announced his retirement from IndyCar racing, in order to concentrate on other ventures, including the Le Mans Endurance Race.

 World Endurance Championship

 Nissan (2015)

 Chilton joined Nissan Motorsports to compete in the FIA World Endurance Championship in 2015.
 Chilton ran the 24 Hours of Le Mans for the team, retiring after 234 laps due to a suspension failure.